UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

       .. code-block:: sh

-         $ module load python/3.7.2
+         $ module load GCCcore/11.3.0 Python/3.10.4
          $ virtualenv --system-site-packages Example

-      "vpyenv" is the name of the virtual environment.
+      Where "Example" is the name of the virtual environment.
 You can name it whatever you want.
-The directory “Example” is created in the present working directory.
+The directory “Example” is created in the present working directory - to change that, give the full path.

 .. note::